What if courts made coexistence part of how justice is defined?

 Come build Praani with Us

-Seeking to catalyse the local ecosystem of changemakers?
+Seeking to catalyse your local ecosystem of changemakers?

 Part of a law school or a cso network looking to build partnerships?